Regression as Classification: Influence of Task Formulation on Neural Network Features: CONCLUSION

 Our results raise many questions, both from a practical perspective and from a theoretical stand-point.

-\textbf{Practise:} For some problems, the cross-entropy loss outperforms the square loss on regression tasks, despite it having no information about relationship between classes.
+\textbf{Practice:} For some problems, the cross-entropy loss outperforms the square loss on regression tasks, despite it having no information about relationship between classes.
 Future works could investigate how to best incorporate the notion of adjacency between the bins, building on existing works such as \citet{ordinal_graph_classif}.
 Other directions could include exploring different ways to discretize the data (e.g., jointly learning bins of differing sizes), or how best to choose the number of bins $k$ for discretization.

-\textbf{Theory:} A natural progression would be to prove a Theorem similar to that of \ref{theorem:opt_supp}, but for the implicit biases described in \citep{regbias_boursier,classbias_bach}.
-Another option would be to extend the results of Theorem \ref{theorem:opt_supp} to the case of multi-dimensional data.
+\textbf{Theory:} A natural progression would be to prove a Theorem similar to that of \ref{theorem:opt_supp}, but for the implicit biases described in \citet{regbias_boursier,classbias_bach}.
+Another option would be to extend the results of Theorem~\ref{theorem:opt_supp} to the case of multi-dimensional data.
 Further works on the implicit bias of deep models could help to explain the binning phenomenon reported in the literature mentioned in Section \ref{section:intro}.

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-The authors would like to thank both Wilson Jallet and Nat McAleese for discussions relating to the binning phenomenon.
+Thanks to Wilson Jallet and Nat McAleese for discussions relating to the binning phenomenon.
+We would also like to extend our thanks and gratitude to all of the reviewers for their constructive feedback.
 We also acknowledge support from the French government under the management of the Agence Nationale de la Recherche as part of the “Investissements d’avenir” program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute), as well as from the European Research Council (grant SEQUOIA 724063).

 \textbf{ Appendix}